-Please be sure to include these four items in your course syllabi:
+Please be sure to include the required items in your course syllabi.

 FERPA Notice: The Federal Family Educational Rights and Privacy Act (FERPA) grants students certain information privacy rights.
-See the registrar’s explanation at http://reg.uga.edu/ferpa_privacy_act FERPA allows disclosure of directory information (name, address, telephone, email, date of birth, place of birth, major, activities, degrees, awards, prior schools), unless a FERPA Restriction Flag Addition or Removal Request form is submitted to the Registrar's Office.
+FERPA allows disclosure of directory information (name, address, telephone, email, date of birth, place of birth, major, activities, degrees, awards, prior schools), unless a Request for FERPA Restriction is submitted to the Registrar's Office.

 Resources for Student-Parents: If you or someone you know is in a phase of life that involves parenting (or the expectation of parenting), there are resources available to assist you.
 Student Care and Outreach within the Office of the Dean of Students is available to provide you with important information and resources; you can contact them at 706-542-7774.

 Use of artificial intelligence or word mixing software to write your paper or disguise plagiarized work is considered unauthorized assistance in this course.
 Suspected unauthorized assistance, or other violations of UGA’s “A Culture of Honesty,” will be reported to the Office of Academic Honesty.

 We encourage you to use AI tools to explore the field and help you study.
 However, you must take full responsibility for any AI-generated materials you incorporate in your course products.
 If you include AI-generated materials in your course products, it should be cited like any other reference material.
 All information incorporated into course products must be verified, ideas must still be attributed, and facts must be true.